You Say the World is Cold

 Perhaps the world is really warm, like the Atlantic Ocean when she climbs the sand bars in North Carolina in August.

-Maybe the world is only cold because you expect it to be cold.
+Maybe the world is cold because you expect it to be cold.
 Maybe you are a shallow reader, and mistake headlines for hearts and minds.

 Perhaps, instead, you should imagine the world is warm — like the sweet, sticky air of a newborn baby’s breath on your shoulder.
 Or the warm, sloppy kiss of your toddler after an orange popsicle.
 Or the steamy sweat coming off your lover’s body, the perspiration darkening and dampening the sheets.